thingsboard/thingsboard.github.io/docs/samples/esp8266/gpio.md

 ## Introduction
 {% include templates/what-is-thingsboard.md %}

-This sample application will allow you to control GPIO of your ESP8266 device using Thingsboard web UI.
+This sample application will allow you to control GPIO of your ESP8266 device using ThingsBoard web UI.
 We will observe GPIO control using LEDs connected to the pins.
-The purpose of this application is to demonstrate Thingsboard [RPC capabilities](/docs/user-guide/rpc/).
+The purpose of this application is to demonstrate ThingsBoard [RPC capabilities](/docs/user-guide/rpc/).

 The application that is running on ESP8266 is written using Arduino SDK which is quite simple and easy to understand.
 ESP8266 offers a complete and self-contained Wi-Fi networking solution.
-ESP8266 pushes data to Thingsboard server via MQTT protocol by using [PubSubClient](https://github.com/knolleary/pubsubclient) library for Arduino.
+ESP8266 pushes data to ThingsBoard server via MQTT protocol by using [PubSubClient](https://github.com/knolleary/pubsubclient) library for Arduino.
 Current GPIO state and GPIO control widget is visualized using built-in customizable dashboard.

 The video below demonstrates the final result of this tutorial.